Esri/insights-scripting-guide/README.md

 ## Create a connection

-To create a connection complete the Kernel Gateway Connection form.
+To create a connection to your Kernel Gateway follow these steps:

 1) Open Insights
 2) Click the _Scripting_ icon  ![Open console](diagrams/scripting-console.svg)
-3) Complete Kernel Gateway Connection form
+3) Complete Kernel Gateway connection form

 _Note:_  Connections must reference the Kernel Gateway root URL.
 For tips on what connections may look like see [Connection examples](#Connection-examples).